SoulInfernoDE/compile-kernel-from-source/README.md

 cfs_gui.sh

 Same as the no GUI version but you will get a graphical interface which lets you change your config file before you re-build your kernel.
 Here you need to activate all those 'android' <del>and 'ashmem'</del> options yourself.
-Make sure to do so or you will miss the ashmem and binder modules in your kernel..
+Make sure to do so or you will miss the <del>ashmem and</del> binder module in your kernel..

 Change these configuration parameters manually in the gui version and save it:
 <del>CONFIG_ASHMEM=y</del> (it is already removed from the kernel tree completely!)